On tessellations of random maps and the $t_g$-recurrence: Proof of Theorem

 Before proving Lemma~\ref{lemma:convergenceCell}, we need to describe more precisely the objects Miermont's bijection leaves us with.
 We use the same notation as in the previous section for objects counted by $A_g(z)$ (marked faces $F_1, F_2$, minimum label in each face $0,\delta$, marked corners $c_1,c_2$).
 We will introduce the refinement

 where $A_g^\epsilon(z)$ counts the same objects as $A_g(z)$ but with the restriction that $\ell(c_2)-\ell(c_1)=\epsilon$.
-Unpacking the definitions in \cite{Miermont:tessellations} we have: \begin{lemma}[application of {Miermont~\cite[Thm.
-4]{Miermont:tessellations}}] For each $\epsilon\in\{-1,0,1\}$, the labelled two-face maps counted by $[z^{n}]A^{\epsilon}_g(z)$ are in bijection with tuples $(Q,s_1,s_2,e_1,e_2)$ such that: \begin{itemize}[itemsep=0pt,topsep=0pt, parsep=0pt, leftmargin=30pt] \item[(M0)] $Q$ is a bipartite quadrangulation of genus $g$ with $n$ faces (unrooted); \item[(M1)] $s_1,s_2$ are two vertices of $Q$ and $e_1,e_2$ are two marked edges of $Q$; \item[(M2)] for $j=1..2$ let $m_j$ be the endpoint of $e_j$ closer from $s_j$, and let $\delta := d(s_1,m_1)+\epsilon-d(s_2,m_2).$ Then the quantity $d(s_1,s_2)+\delta$ is even. \item[(M3)] Label each vertex $v$ of the quadrangulation $Q$ by $\ell(v):=\min(d(v,s_1),d(v,s_2)+\delta)$, and orient each edge towards its vertex of minimum label~\footnote{As observed in~\cite{Miermont:tessellations} under assumption (M2) the label varies by $\pm1$ along each edge so this is well defined.}.
-From an edge $e$, define the \emph{leftmost geodesic oriented path} as the oriented path starting from $e$ and continuing after each edge with the first oriented edge encountered in counterclockwise order around its endpoint, stopped when it reaches $s_1$ or $s_2$.
-Then for $i=1..2$, the leftmost geodesic oriented path starting at $e_i$ ends at $s_i$. \end{itemize} \end{lemma}
+Then we have: \begin{lemma} For each $\epsilon\in\{-1,0,1\}$, the labelled two-face maps counted by $[z^{n}]A^{\epsilon}_g(z)$ are in bijection with tuples $(Q,s_1,s_2,e_1,e_2)$ such that: \begin{itemize}[itemsep=0pt,topsep=0pt, parsep=0pt, leftmargin=30pt] \item[(M0)] $Q$ is a bipartite quadrangulation of genus $g$ with $n$ faces (unrooted); \item[(M1)] $s_1,s_2$ are two vertices of $Q$ and $e_1,e_2$ are two marked edges of $Q$; \item[(M2)] for $j\in\{1,2\}$ let $m_j$ be the endpoint of $e_j$ closer from $s_j$, and let $\delta := d(s_1,m_1)+\epsilon-d(s_2,m_2).$ Then the quantity $d(s_1,s_2)+\delta$ is even. \item[(M3)] Label each vertex $v$ of the quadrangulation $Q$ by $\ell(v):=\min(d(v,s_1),d(v,s_2)+\delta)$, orient each edge towards its vertex of minimum label, and define leftmost geodesic paths as in Section~\ref{sec:prel1}.
+Then for $i\in\{1,2\}$, the leftmost geodesic path starting at $e_i$ ends at $s_i$. \end{itemize} \end{lemma} \begin{proof} This follows from Miermont's bijection \cite[Thm.
+4]{Miermont:tessellations} as described in Section~\ref{sec:prel1}, applied to the $2$-pointed quadrangulation $(Q;s_1,s_2;0,\delta)$.
+The only subtle point is to notice that condition~\eqref{eq:miermont2} is ensured by (M3), for if \eqref{eq:miermont2} did not hold, either $s_1$ or $s_2$ would \emph{not} be a local minimum of the labelling and the leftmost geodesic paths would not stop at that vertex\footnote{We thank a referee for this remark.}. \end{proof}

 Note that, since $Q$ is bipartite, the property $(M2)$ is equivalent to the following: \begin{itemize}[itemsep=0pt,topsep=0pt, parsep=0pt, leftmargin=30pt] \item[(M'2)] $d(m_1,m_2) \equiv \epsilon \mod 2.$ \end{itemize} As for the complicated property $(M3)$, up to subdominating cases, it can be rephrased in simpler terms closely related to nearest neighbours tessellations.
 Indeed, we have: \begin{lemma} Let $b_g^\epsilon(n)$ be the number of tuples $(Q,s_1,s_2,e_1,e_2)$ satisfying (M0), (M1), (M2) of the last lemma, and such that moreover we have: \begin{itemize}[itemsep=0pt,topsep=0pt, parsep=0pt, leftmargin=30pt] \item[(M'3)] $d(s_1,e_1) < d(s_1,e_2) -4$ and $ d(s_2,e_2) < d(s_2,e_1) -4 .$ \end{itemize} Then for each $\epsilon\in \{-1,0,1\}$ we have $[z^n]A_g^{\epsilon}(z) = b^\epsilon_g(n) + o(n^3m_g(n))$. \end{lemma} Note that $(M'3)$ implies that $d(s_1,m_1) < d(s_1,m_2) -2$ and $ d(s_2,m_2) < d(s_2,m_1) -2.$